AmasaDelano/dungeon-land/markdown/06_04_Fighter.md

 ---

 This is for bashing your way onto the next thing.
+If the action you take can't destroy the obstacle, then the move doesn't trigger at all.
 If what you're destroying isn't inanimate (for example, a stone golem), then this move doesn't apply.
-If what you're destroying isn't an obstacle (for example, a boulder in the middle of a field), then this move doesn't apply.
+If what you're destroying isn't an obstacle (for example, a boulder in the middle of a field you can just walk around), then this move doesn't apply.

 ### Armored